top of page

 what we want, but we don't ask, What do I want?

-He looks out again, his blue eyes flickering with something beyond
+He looks out again, his blue eyes flickering

 “We don’t even know how we got here.
-How was the
+How was the universe

-universe created?
-That’s our last big question…
+created?
+That’s our last big question… and we’ll never know.”

-We keep talking, no, dancing with the language, as though we're
+We keep talking, no, dancing with the languageas though we're

-Where do these words even come from?
+asking one anotherWhere do words even come from?
+What's hiding

-What lies beyond them?—What's hiding behind them?
+behind them?What lies beyond them?

-and swings out.
-He slings one arm over the car door and the other over
+arm over the door and the other over the open moonroof, calling

-the open moonroof, calling out“Did you get ‘em?”
+out“Did you get ‘em?”

 The officer responds with a withdrawn nod, “Yes.”